jamesdcheetham/Lyre-1/README.md

 Lyra-8 style custom oscillator for korg nts-1 logue sdk

 Sine wave with FM
-hyper LFO (AND gate: high if lfo1 AND lfo2 are high) and single stage wave folder
+hyper LFO (AND gate: high if lfo1 AND lfo2 are high) and single stage wave folder.
+I wanted to put some feedback control in but I haven't figured out how to do it yet without the nts crashing as it starts to sound good :/

 knob A: FM depth
 knob B: LFO depth, ranges from 0 to 12 semitones